 The 7 Deadly Sins of Holiday Cooking

-Don't scrimp on the turkey.
+First off, don't scrimp on the turkey.
 If you have turkey leftovers, you can transform those leftovers into new and tasty dishes.
 A good rule of thumb is to buy 1 pound of turkey per person to allow for seconds and leftovers.
 So if you're having 8 guests for Thanksgiving, you'll need an 8-pound bird.
+For even smaller groups, a bone-in turkey breast can be a good option--but make sure you stick to the 1 pound per person guideline.

 You need to start thinking about thawing that turkey several days before you're ready to cook it.
 The best – and safest – defrosting method is to set the bird in a shallow pan in the refrigerator for 24 hours per 5 pounds of turkey.
 Save room in the refrigerator as this will take several days.
 The turkey is fully thawed when the thick part of the turkey registers 40 degrees.